Macdon112/Airbnb-Seattle-Project-/README.md

 # Airbnb-Seattle-Project-
-This Tableau dashboard analyzes Airbnb listings in Seattle to uncover trends in pricing, occupancy, and customer behavior
+This Tableau dashboard analyzes Airbnb listings in Seattle to uncover trends in pricing, occupancy, and customer behaviour